mehrasuaj/SQL-datawarehouse_project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Suraj Mehra**.
-I’m an IT professional and this is my first SQL project.
+I’m an IT professional and this is my first MYSQL Project on Github.